Post Contents

 The cube test specimens are stored in a moist air atmosphere for 24 hours and after this period the specimens are given marking and removed from the molds and kept submerged in freshwater until taken out for testing.

-- Remove the concrete cube from water after specified curing time and clear out excess water from the surface.
+• Remove the concrete cube from the water after the specified curing time and clear out excess water from the surface.

 Size of the concrete cube = 15 cm x 15 cm x 15 cm